schemathesis/schemathesis/docs/python.rst

     schema = schemathesis.from_uri("http://app.com/api/openapi.json")

-If you want to load the schema from one URL, but run tests against an URL which differs in port value, then you can use the ``port`` argument:
+If you want to load the schema from one URL, but run tests against a URL which differs in port value, then you can use the ``port`` argument:

 .. code:: python